Ultra High Energy Cosmic Rays: The disappointing model: Introduction

-The width of $X_{\rm max}$ distribution is a very powerful tool for determination of mass composition, free of many uncertainties involved in method of measuring the absolute value of $X_{\rm max}$.
-The narrow width found in Auger experiment is difficult to falsify, but on the other hand the whole picture obtained by HiRes looks self-consistent.
-In particular, the confirmation of pair-production dip in four experiments, including Auger \cite{BGG-prd,Aloisioetal} is a strong experimental argument in favour of proton-dominated composition.
+The width of the $X_{\rm max}$ distribution is a very powerful tool for determination of the UHECR mass composition \cite{Aloisio:2007rc}.
+It is free of many uncertainties involved in the $X_{\rm max}$ absolute value measuring method; the narrow width found in Auger experiment is difficult to falsify.
+On the other hand, the whole picture obtained by HiRes looks self-consistent.
+In particular, the confirmation of the pair-production dip in four experiments, including the early Auger data \cite{Berezinsky:2002nc,Aloisio:2006wv, Berezinsky:2002vt,Berezinsky:2005cq}, is a strong experimental argument in favor of the proton-dominated composition.
+The sources in this case can be AGN \cite{Berezinsky:2002vt} with a neutron mechanism of exit \cite{1977ICRC_Berezinsky,Mannheim:1998wp,Atoyan:2002gu}.

-However, in this paper we address the question what consequences follow from the mass composition and energy spectrum measured {\em only} by Auger detector, and what is most natural model for explanation of these data.
+In this paper we concentrate on the consequences from the mass composition and energy spectrum measured {\em only} by the Auger detector and look for a natural model explaining these data.